dart-lang/site-www/src/_guides/language/sound-problems.md

 Since neither `List<int>` nor `List<String>` is a subtype of the other, Dart rules this out statically.
-You can see other examples of these static analysis errors in [Assigning Mismatched Types](#assigning-mismatched-types).
+You can see other examples of these static analysis errors in [Unexpected collection element type](#unexpected-collection-element-type).

 The strong-mode errors discussed in the remainder of this section are reported when you use a [strong mode runtime](sound-dart#runtime-checks).